SOS Regains Compliance with NY - GuruFocus.com

-QINGDAO, China, July 22, 2022 (GLOBE NEWSWIRE) -- SOS Limited (: SOS) (the "Company" or "SOS") today announced that it has received a notification letter from the New York Stock Exchange (the "") dated July 14, 2022, informing the Company that it has regained compliance with the 's continued listing criterion of a minimum share price as set forth in Section 802.01C of the Listed Company Manual.
+QINGDAO, China, July 22, 2022 (GLOBE NEWSWIRE) -- SOS Limited (NYSE: SOS) (the "Company" or "SOS") today announced that it has received a notification letter from the New York Stock Exchange (the "NYSE") dated July 14, 2022, informing the Company that it has regained compliance with the NYSE's continued listing criterion of a minimum share price as set forth in Section 802.01C of the NYSE Listed Company Manual.

 Additional information concerning these and other factors that may impact our expectations and projections can be found in our periodic filings with the SEC, including our Annual Report on Form 20-F for the fiscal year ended December 31, 2021.